Teaching and Learning

 GradFest and Awards

 Each spring, the program celebrates newly minted at GradFest, where graduating students are invited to read from a chapbook that includes excerpts from the graduating class’ work.
 MFA students across all years of the program are annually recognized with prizes from the MFA program and broader English Department.

 The Pioneer Valley offers a plethora of reading series.
 The renowned Visiting Writers Series at UMass Amherst presents eight emerging and established writers per year.
 (Recent and upcoming readers include Gina Apostol, CA Conrad, Julie Iromuanya, Horacio Castellanos Moa, Fred Moten, Hoa Nguyen, Jordy Rosenberg, Christine Schutt, Danez Smith, and others.)
-MFA students help run and are often featured in local events hosted by Live Lit, Dead Bird Reading Series, the jubilat/Jones Reading Series, and more, including interdisciplinary events such as HUT and Platform.
+MFA students help run and are often featured in local events hosted by Live Lit, HUT, Platform, among others.
 Amherst College Creative Writing Center and The Poetry Center at Smith College have robust reading series that are open to the public, and our great area bookstores, including UMass MFA partner Amherst Books, The Odyssey Bookshop, and Unnameable Books, regularly host visiting writers.

 Faculty and Staff